Hope For Those Living With Obesity

 - Where you live and genetics play a role.

-There is a range of treatment options for obesity, depending on the severity of the condition.
-Options include lifestyle interventions, such as diet and physical activity, as well as medication management and surgery for the most severe cases.
-You can start by calculating your BMI using the BMI Calculator below.
-While you should consult with your doctor on your specific needs, generally speaking, adults with a BMI less than 18.5 kg/m2 are Under Weight; adults with a BMI of 18.5 to less than 25 are Normal Weight.
-Those with a BMI from 25 to less than 30 are Overweight and are appropriate for lifestyle interventions.
-If you have a BMI in the range of 30 to less than 35, medication management might be the most appropriate option.
-Finally, for those with a BMI of greater or equal to 35 and two comorbidities, surgery may be appropriate.
-Surgery may also be appropriate for those who have a BMI at 40 or over without any additional comorbidities.
+Treatment of obesity depends on disease severity.
+Available options include lifestyle interventions such as diet and physical activity, medications, and surgery for the more severe cases.
+If you think you have obesity, or are at risk, consult with your healthcare practitioner.
+If you have a BMI between 30 and 35, medication management may be the most appropriate option.
+For those with a BMI greater than 35 and two related metabolic diseases like type 2 diabetes and high lipids, surgery may be appropriate.
+Surgery may also be appropriate for those who have a BMI of 40 or over without any additional diseases.
 For children ages 2-19, you can learn more about the percentile ranges for each category in the section below.

 The BMI Calculator and How to Use it